svensson1982/ikontentTeszt/README.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

+<h5>Prerequisite: php7.1 or higher, apache, composer, MySQL/MariaDB<h5>

-## How to use it
+## How to start the backend:<br>
-1. clone it :)
+1. Clone it :)
-2. create db ikontenttest
+2. You should run: `composer install` to install the defined dependencies.
+3. Create db `ikontenttest`
-3. To get some db tables and data you should run command: php artisan migrate:fesh --seed
+4. To get some db tables and data you should run command: `php artisan migrate:fresh --seed`

 <p align="center">